-Factors that may increase your risk of developing a binge eating disorder include:
+Binge eating disorder is more common in women.
+Other factors that may increase your chance of binge eating disorder include:

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: